PraddyumnYadav/PraddyumnYadav/README.md

-# Hi there 👋, My Name is Praddyumn
+# Hi there! 👋 My name is Praddyumn

-## I am Python Programmer.
+## About Me

-I,m Praddyumn from India, and i am a Intermideate Programmer.
-I have a **Good Knowledge of Python** and a **little Knowledge of Django, Sklearn, Kivy, Tkinter, Numpy, Pandas, Matplotlib.** I really Enjoy Learning Languages and Frameworks like Django, Tensorflow, Tkinter and i also Like to work with Kivy.
-You Can Check out My [YouTube Channel](https://www.youtube.com/channel/UCIs4qW1rvPCD0l9Zvls4ztg) and [Portfolio](https://praddyumnyadav.netlify.app), you can also get Code of my Portfolio [here](https://github.com/PraddyumnYadav/PraddyumnYadavPortfolio).
+I'm a Python programmer from India with a passion for learning and building new things.
+I have a **strong grasp of Python** and have dabbled with various frameworks such as Django, Sklearn, Kivy, Tkinter, Numpy, Pandas and Matplotlib.
+I'm especially interested in languages and frameworks like Django, Tensorflow, and Tkinter, and I also enjoy building apps with Kivy.

+Apart from coding, I have a [YouTube channel](https://www.youtube.com/channel/UCIs4qW1rvPCD0l9Zvls4ztg) where I share my knowledge and experience with others, and I maintain a [portfolio website](https://praddyumnyadav.netlify.app) where you can see some of my work.

 ## Skills and Experiences
+Here are some of the programming languages, frameworks, and tools that I'm comfortable working with:
 * ⚛️ Python
 * 🧠 Machine Learning - [Scikit-Learn](https://github.com/scikit-learn/scikit-learn)
 * 💻 Django, HTML, CSS
 * 📲 Kivy
 * 💻 Tkinter

-## Some Github Stats
+## GitHub Stats
+Take a look at some of my GitHub stats below:
 <div align="center">

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=PraddyumnYadav&layout=compact&theme=tokyonight)](https://github.com/anuraghazra/github-readme-stats)